Redcat468/SMBwebguy/README.md

 - List available shares on all configured servers for a user
 - Mount and unmount shares on logical letters
 - Configure, save and load a default drive mapping preset
+- Default mappings are loaded when user log in and all conectiona are disconected when the user log out

 ## Screenshot